FirelyTeam/firely-docs/simplifier/simplifierWriteConnector.rst

 	This allows you to send the fhir endpoint to another server, so that that server can fetch the resource that is displayed on the current page.

-	You will also have access to the resource itself in Json or XML in case of post calls to another server.
+	You will also have access to the resource itself in JSON or XML in case of post calls to another server.

 	.. code-block:: Javascript